Pac-Dessert1436/HtmlBasic/README.md

 # `HtmlBasic` - BASIC-to-HTML Transpiler Tailored for Web Development

-_**Note:** This project is just my sudden inspiration, though I don't want to let such a good idea go to waste.
-So far I have managed to make some progress about preparing for Postgraduate Entrance Exam, but my anxious feeling tells me that I ought to stick to it until the end of this year, so I simply upload this project and set the project aside for the time being. **The actual content of the project is subject to change in the future, but now it's enough to refill my dopamine - the next thing I will do is memorize all the key points for the exam like there's no tomorrow.**_

 ## Description
 `HtmlBasic` is a transpiler that converts BASIC code into HTML, focusing on web development.
 Inspired by @DualBrain's [JsBasic](https://github.com/DualBrain/JsBasic) project, it is designed to be easy to create HTML webpages with embedded JavaScript.
 The transpiler is written in VB.NET and uses the Irony library for parsing BASIC code, but from my perspective, the BASIC language itself needs to be overhauled to support web development. *__The overhauled version of the language is still based on GW-BASIC, and will be renamed HTML-BASIC.__*